voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 CVAT image dataset
 ------------------

+The :class:`fiftyone.types.CVATImageDataset <fiftyone.types.dataset_types.CVATImageDataset>`
-The :class:`fiftyone.types.dataset_types.CVATImageDataset` type represents a labeled dataset consisting of images and their associated object detections stored in `CVAT image format <https://github.com/opencv/cvat>`_.
+type represents a labeled dataset consisting of images and their associated object detections stored in
+`CVAT image format <https://github.com/opencv/cvat>`_.

 Datasets of this type are exported in the following format: